Walmart Brings Aboard Startup Udelv To Deliver Groceries Via Autonomous Vehicles

 Udelv’s Newton vehicles are modified with a special cargo system which is capable of carrying up to 32 customer orders per delivery run.
 The vans will also be able to travel on highways and can reach speeds of up to 60 miles per hour.

-On Walmart’s official website, a blog post from Tom Ward, Senior Vice President of Digital Operations for Walmart U.S. details the company’s excitement for the new project.
+On Walmart’s official website, a blog post from Tom Ward, Senior Vice President of Digital Operations for Walmart U.S., details the company’s excitement for the new project.

 “Over the last few years we’ve been working hard to bring Grocery Pickup and Delivery to more and more customers across the country for one reason: Customers love it!
 It makes shopping easy and saves loads of time.